4 Steps to Securing your Personal Data After a Breach

 4. Be Prepared

-Not all cybercriminals will use your data for harm immediately after at attack, some may even wait years.
-However, continued cyber hygiene can help you to be prepared.
-The more information about you that is released online, the more criminals will know and they will likely use that information to create sophisticated phishing attempts.
-Knowing how to detect a phishing scheme and monitoring your credit are wise practices in protecting your data.
+Not all cybercriminals will use your data for harm immediately after at attack.
+Some may even wait years.
+However, continued good cyber hygiene practices can help you to be prepared.

 What is Cyber Hygiene?

 Cyber hygiene refers to the steps that users of computers and other devices can take to improve their online security and maintain system health.

 Cyber hygiene means adopting a security-centric mindset and habits that help individuals and organizations mitigate potential online breaches.

 - Data loss

 Ultimately, cyber hygiene means developing a protective routine to keep your personal and financial information secure when using your computer or mobile device, both at work and at home.

 Finding a trusted technology coach can help businesses and their employees keep their data safer.
 Contact PCA Technology Solutions to learn how we can partner with you.